English Clarification Coaching

 Yet, many, who are required to speak in public, to committees, to clients, to an audience, are asked to or encouraged to either :

-1. gently clarify their intonation/pronunciation in their own accented English
+-gently clarify specific individually chosen intonation/pronunciation in their own lovely accented English

 As in any work situation, it is not about what is right or wrong, but what is appropriate for the particular work.